Field Instructor Resources

 - Workshops to assist new and experienced field instructors in defining and carrying out their role.

-- Guide field instructors in creating substantive learning experiences and articulating goals and competencies.
+- Guidance to field instructors in creating substantive learning experiences and articulating goals and competencies.

-- Provide consultation to field instructors regarding field placement activities and/or learning challenges.
+- Consultation to field instructors regarding field placement activities and/or learning challenges.

 - Authorized use of university library facilities.